jj1bdx/otp/osx-wxgtk-patches/README.md

-# OS X wxgtk build formulas
+# NO LONGER VALID: OS X wxgtk build formulas

+* This set of patches does not build on Mavericks 10.9 and R16B03.

+## For the reference only

 * For Mountain Lion 10.8.3